Royalty Free Sound Effects & Sound Libraries

 The Universal Category System (UCS) is an initiative brought to life by many sound engineers, vendors, and other individuals from all over the world.
 Their purpose is to give guidance and direction about how metadata can be categorized and unified.

-In this video, I talk about how to prepare myself and write metadata and show you how I utilize the Universal Category System in my own workflow.
+In the video above, I talk about how to prepare myself and write metadata and show you how I utilize the Universal Category System in my own workflow.